sylwiaQA/PORTFOLIO/test_plan.md

 - All defects have been rectified.

 ## List of Functionalities to be Tested
-ja to już opisałam / zastanowić się czy tu to potrzebuje???
+!!!!!!!!!ja to już opisałam / zastanowić się czy tu to potrzebuje???
 - Order Placement Process - Test Case 001
 - hjfjksdhfks Test Case 002
 - hfujdhfjd Test Case 003